Part Four

 Erëmirë Krasniqi: Can you tell us how it happened?

-Hysni Krasniqi: I was fired on the date 13, 1989, this is how I wrote it down.
-When they fired me, I didn’t want to, “Why would I leave, you didn’t hire me,” I said, “You didn’t hire me, we know who hired me.”
-Me and Kradrush Rama stayed there and they brought a cleaning lady, she cleaned the rooms of professors, students, and she said, “Professor, sign here,” I said, “Sign what?”
+Hysni Krasniqi: I was fired on the date 13, 1989, something like that, I have written down.
+When they fired me, I didn’t want to leave, “Why should I leave, you didn’t hire me,” I said, “You didn’t hire me, we know who hired me, not you.”
+Kradrush Rama and I stayed there and they brought a cleaning lady.
+She cleaned the rooms of professors, students, and she said, “Professor, sign here,” I said, “Sign what?”
 And I said in Serbian, “Idi uzmi metlu i čisti.”
-Take the broom and get out of there.
+Take the broom and clean, get out of there.
 And she left.
 I went to the professor’s classroom and a postman came, he was Albanian, “Professor?”
 “Yes?”
 He said, “You have to sign.”
 I said, “Sign what?”
-I said, “Go deliver mails, this doesn’t concern you sir.
+I said, “Go deliver mail, this doesn’t concern you sir.
 I will not sign it.”

 Erëmirë Krasniqi: What was the beginning of the Faculty of Arts like, if you can tell us…